[Go back to Index]

 changetype: delete

-It replays the delta LDIF upon the contenct LDIF like the ldapmodify command.
+Replays the delta LDIF upon the content LDIF like the ldapmodify command.

 If the diffLDIF is understood as the diff than the ldifmodify can be understood as the unix patch command.